Investor's sentiment in multi-agent model of the continuous double auction: Multiparticle approximation and Monte-Carlo simulation.

-We propose and treat rigorously a new multi--agent model of interacting market participants.
-The model is designed to simulate a collective phenomenon when news affecting the market arrives.
-We present basic equations defining an evolution of transition probabilities and so--called slow parameters.
-For the purpose of numerical simulation we develop discreet multi-particle approximation of the continuum system.
-Using simulations we show that when the news reaches the market participants, the behavior of our model is similar to the behavior of the real order book for the S\&P500 futures.

 {\bf Acknowledgment.} We would like to thank Mark Kelbert, Yurii Sukhov, Vadim Malyshev, Mikhail Soloveitchik and Alexander Glekin for many helpful remarks.
 K.V. thanks Henry McKean and Raghu Varadhan for discussions.
 We are grateful to James Doyle for help with editing.
-Finally, we thank anonymous referees for useful remarks which helped to improve presentation.

 .2in

 Kirill Vaninsky

 Department of Mathematics